squinkylabs/SquinkyVCV/docs/booty-shifter.md

 ![Intro 2 image](./intro-2-110.png)

+[F2 Filter](./f2.md).
+A different sounding, CPU conserving, VCF with lots of sonic variations.

 [Comp](./compressor.md).
 A studio grade compressor.
 Will control dynamic range without otherwise coloring the sound.

 [Stairway](./filter.md).
 Polyphonic ladder filter with an enormous range of over-driven and clean sounds.
 Combines features from Moog, Oberheim, and Rossum filters and adds some some of our own, including four independent wave shapers.